 Sleeping bag and roll mat

 Unless you’re sleeping in extremely hot countries where you’re guaranteed hot weather throughout the night as well, you’re going to need both a sleeping bag and a mat too.
 The mat will stop you waking up as stiff as a board and is an important barrier between the cold ground soaking up into your body.
-Here’s what lightweight kit we use:
+You’ll find what lightweight kit we use below.
+But for an in-depth look at the different sleeping bag and mat options out there, check out our packed guide:

 You can minimalist camp with just the three main bulky items (tent, sleeping bag and roll mat).
 You may want a few extra essentials like a torch, but that’s it.
 And that’s minimalist motorcycle camping!
 This is ideal for people who probably won’t camp much but need the kit just in case they get caught out and can’t find a hotel for a night or are too far away from civilisation.
 Or those who are on serious off-road trips and need to be as light as possible.
 If this sounds like you, you can go ultra minimalist by taking a bivvy bag or hammock.